hyperonecom/h1-cli/docs/website.md

 ## h1 website ssh

-Connect to website using SSH
+Connect to Website using SSH

 ### Syntax